niryariv/KalSMS/server/php/README.txt

-The KalSMS.php library is intended to be used as part of a PHP application running on an HTTP server that receives incoming SMS messages from, and sends outgoing SMS messages to an Android phone running KalSMS.
+The KalSMS.php library is intended to be used as part of a PHP application running on an HTTP server that receives incoming SMS messages from, and sends outgoing SMS messages to, an Android phone running KalSMS.

 To run the example implementation, the example/www/ directory should be made available via a web server running PHP (e.g. Apache).
 You can also use the included standalone